hope-ui/hope-ui/README.md

 </Box>
 ```

-> Note that `color` just use the basic css white color.
+> Note that in this example `color` just use the basic css white color not a value from the theme.

 ### Available tokens